 Prior to joining Dangote Foundation, Zouera was the World Bank Country Manager for Gabon, Equatorial Guinea and Sao Tomé and Principe.
 As such, she was the front-line person in the relationship with all three Governments and conducted day-to-day dialogue with all levels of Government, donors and civil society.
 Zouera was responsible for developing the World Bank’s engagement strategies and overseeing the implementation of World Bank projects in the three countries.
 Prior to this, Zouera spent 6 years at the International Finance Corporation, where she led the Global Women in Business Program (WIN).
 In that role, she was responsible for creating opportunities for women entrepreneurs in the developing world, specifically in Access to Finance.

 Zouera joined the World Bank Group in 2005 from Citigroup’s Smith Barney unit in New York and Atlanta where she covered emerging markets and 13 industry sectors as an Equity Research Analyst.
-Her previous experiences include working with the European Union on private sector development issues, and management consulting with Deloitte & Touche in Ghana.
+Her previous experiences include working with the European Union on private sector development issues, and management consulting with Deloitte and Touche in Ghana.